lawrenceobioma/constellation-ai-solutions-assessment/README.md

 server/data/provided.db
 ```

 `SQLITE_DB_PATH` is required in `server/.env` because the backend needs an explicit database location.
 If the file at that path does not exist, the server creates a small sample database so the app can still run locally.
-For the real submission, replace that sample file with the provided assessment `.db` file.

 ### 4. Start the app